grailbio/conta/README.md

 ### General Guidelines

-* There is a trade-off between the --blackswan and the --min_maf options.
-Lower the min_maf, the more SNPs (with lower population minor allele frequency) will be included.
-Blackswan term is a threshold on the minimum probability a given event (SNP) may contribute to overall likelihood.
+* Blackswan term is a threshold on the minimum probability a given event (SNP) may contribute to overall likelihood.
 Extremely rare events may get very low probabilities, and this measure prevents one or few artifactual signals to cause contamination calls.
-In other terms, blackswan controls the depth of signal for each SNP, whereas min_maf controls the width.
+In other terms, blackswan controls the depth of signal for each SNP.

-* Baseline error model (error rate for each loci) may be provided optionally, otherwise default is to calculate a generic per substitution error model.
+* Baseline error model (error rate for each loci) may be provided optionally, otherwise default is to calculate a generic per sample substitution error model.

 * To detect contamination with bisulfite converted data, one may use A>T and T>A SNPs as input (pre-filter dbSNP file), which are unaffected by bisulfite conversion on CpG contexts.
+Also allowed are strand specific counts where each SNP would be counted on a specific strand.
+See tests for an example.

 * Current pregnancy metric can only detect male pregnancy (for female host) by considering the presence of partial Y chromosome.
 Y chromosome counts are